Mississippi State Department of Health

 WIC Local Agencies

-A WIC local agency is a clinic or organization that delivers services of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), providing nutrition education, breastfeeding support and healthy food access to eligible pregnant, breastfeeding and postpartum women, and to children up to age 5.
+A WIC local agency is a clinic or organization that delivers services of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC): nutrition education, breastfeeding support and healthy food access.

 Local agencies are the primary point of contact for WIC participants in a specific geographic area.
 They are responsible for: